chevah/geck/content/generic.rst

 * Well documented code is extremely important.
   Take time to describe components, how they work, their limitations, and the way they are constructed.
-  Don't leave others in the team guessing as to the purpose of uncommon or non-obvious code.
+  Don't leave others in the team guessing what is the purpose of uncommon or non-obvious code.

 * Document code as part of docstrings and not as comments.

-* Document packages, modules, classes, functions.
+* Document packages, modules, classes and functions.

 * For narrative documentation (non docstrings) use `semantic linefeeds <http://rhodesmill.org/brandon/2012/one-sentence-per-line/>`_.